How to Record Vocals at Home: A Step-by-Step Guide

 1. Prepare your space

 Pick the quietest room and reduce reflections – even a closet of clothes or some absorption behind the mic helps.
-Turn off fans and noisy gear.
+Turn off fans and noisy gear, and if outside noise is still leaking in, work through our tips on reducing background noise before you hit record.

 2. Choose and connect your mic